-Introduction to the Concurrent Engineering Approach
+Introduction to Concurrent Engineering and Requirement Management

 Get familiar with Workbooks and OCDT